 30 Miles for 30 Years Challenge - Explore 30 miles of our nation's trails, track and share your progress on social media, and help raise funds for American Trails.
 Click below to create your own page to share on social media so your friends and family can track your progress.
 Even if you don't fundraise, we would love you to track your miles and help celebrate our 30th anniversary.

-Become a Member - Since 1988, our members have worked to create and protect America's network of interconnected trails, which we consider to be vital to our national well-being.
+Become a Member - Since 1988, our members have become the unified, collaborative, diverse voice for America's network of interconnected trails, which we consider to be vital to our national well-being.
 Join this growing group of dedicated supporters.
 We have levels ranging from $19 per year and up, so you can choose a membership level that suits your needs.
 Click below for details.

 Donate - Support this new website and all of American Trails' exciting programs by making a tax-deductible donation.
 Any amount you can give will help.
 Click on the link below to begin this simple process, and thank you!